 Final Thoughts...

-I don't recommended putting fabric bags or fabric planters in a dryer for this, you could easily scorch them.
+I don't recommended putting grow bags, fabric pots, or fabric grow beds in a dryer for this as you could easily scorch them.
 Rather, a good air-dry (preferably in the sun) is the go-to move.

 Happy planting!